-The Foundation's financial statements have been audited by Deloitte Audit Ltd. which confirms that its audits were conducted in accordance with generally accepted auditing standards and include such audit procedures as it considers necessary to express the opinion in its report that follows.
-Deloitte Audit Ltd. has full and free access to the Audit Committee to discuss its audit work, the Foundation's internal controls, and financial reporting matters.
+The Foundation's standalone financial statements have been audited by Baker Tilly Klitou and Partners OOD which confirms that its audit was conducted in accordance with generally accepted auditing standards and include such audit procedures as it considers necessary to express the opinion in its report that follows.
+Baker Tilly Klitou and Partners OOD has full and free access to the Audit Committee to discuss its audit work, the Foundation's internal controls, and financial reporting matters.

 Management recognizes that there are inherent limitations in the effectiveness of any internal control environment.
-Management believes, however, that as of December 31, 2017 and 2016, the Foundation's internal control environment has provided reasonable assurance as to the integrity and reliability of the financial statements and related financial information.
+Management believes, however, that as of December 31, 2018 and 2017, the Foundation's internal control environment has provided reasonable assurance as to the integrity and reliability of the standalone financial statements and related financial information.